QubesOS/qubes-doc/debugging/vm-interface.md

 - `gpk-update-viewer` - called by Qubes Manager to display available updates in a TemplateVM
 - `systemctl start qubes-update-check.timer` (and similarly stop) - called when enabling/disabling updates checking in given VM (`qubes-update-check` [qvm-service](/doc/qubes-service/))

-Additionally automatic tests extensively calls various commands directly in VMs.
+Additionally automatic tests extensively call various commands directly in VMs.
 We do not plan to change that.

 GUI protocol
 ------------